rooftop-media/ktty-tutorial/version1.0/tutorial.md

 <h3 id="g-2">  ☑️ Step 2.
 Editing <code>Buffer</code> </h3>

-For this section, the Buffer needs two new data fields:
- - an integer at `Buffer.scroll_pos`.
+For this section, the Buffer needs a new data field: an integer at `Buffer.scroll_pos`.
- - a string at `Buffer.wrapped_text`, which will store a version of the text with wrapped lines.

-The Buffer also needs one more function:
- - `Buffer.get_wrapped_text()` which gets a version of the buffer with wrapped lines.
+We also need to edit the `Buffer_draw()` to draw line by line, for these reasons:
+ - We DON'T want to draw lines before the value of `Buffer.scroll_pos`.
+If `Buffer.scroll_pos == 2`, we should START at the 3rd line.
+ - Lines that overflow the `Window.width` should be _wrapped_.
+As we do this, keep track of the amount of extra `overflow` lines.
+ - Stop drawing if the line number gets to `Window.height + Buffer.scroll_pos - overflow`.

+The code below has the added `scroll_pos` field, and the updated `Buffer_draw()` method.

 ```javascript
 var Buffer = {